linlak/momoapi/README.md

 	<?php
 		/*
-			requesting the token token takes alot of time so is set the time to 500 secends to prevent time exception */
+			requesting the token takes alot of time so is set the time to 500 secends to prevent time exception */
 		set_time_limit(500);
 		require_once "momo_bootstrap.php";

-		$uid="{uid you created in user_id.php}";//create for each product
+		$uid="{uid you created in create_apiuser.php}";//create for each product

 		$apiKey="{apikey you created in create_apikey.php}"; //create apiKey for each product

 		$collection->setApiUserId($uid);
 		$collection->setApiKey($apiKey);

-		//array
+		//instanceof TokenResponse
 		$result=$collection->requestToken();

 		/*to request tokens for other products, use the